AndrewHaglund/blog/content/blog/2024/spatial-handoff.md

 Like all Apple Design videos, it’s excellent.
 They talk about the precision locating UI for AirTag and the interactions behind handoff for HomePod mini.
 Putting your iPhone _near_ your HomePod will move audio from iPhone to HomePod.
 It’s pretty magical.
 In both cases they’re talking about how physical — or spatial — actions can convey user intent, something traditionally conveyed with taps or buttons.

 This is relevant for Vision Pro’s Mac screen-sharing feature.
 It’s triggered by looking at your Mac.
-There are some other clever features like the autocomplete bar that floats above your physical Bluetooth keyboard but this gesture seems under-utilized in visionOS 1.0.
+There are some other clever features like the autocomplete bar that floats above your physical Bluetooth keyboard but this *just look at it* gesture seems under-utilized in visionOS 1.0 and could be extended much further.

-The gesture of looking at objects could be extended much further.
-For example: say you’re watching a movie in Vision Pro and your spouse arrives home.
-What if you could look at your AirPlay-enabled TV and it could start playback on _that_ screen?
+For example: you’re watching a movie in Vision Pro and your spouse arrives home.
+What if you could look at your AirPlay-enabled TV and it could start playback on _that_ screen, letting you share that experience in reality.

 Or similarly, say you’re listening to music on Vision Pro.
 Look at a HomePod to handoff the audio.
 (There are _dozens_ of HomePod owners who could benefit from something like this.)
 Similarly what if the audio seamlessly followed you as you moved from room to room — without blasting on every speaker in the house.